Disk Space

 Section titled “Advanced settings”All disk alert thresholds and timing values are configurable in the web UI under Settings > Disk Space Monitoring > Advanced:

-- Warning threshold (percent and GB)
+- Warning threshold (percent):

-- Critical threshold (percent and GB)
+ds_warning_threshold_gb - Critical threshold (percent):

-- Startup grace period
+ds_critical_threshold_gb - Startup grace period:

-- Cooldown period
+ds_worsening_delta_percent - Cooldown period:

 Testing